 - First of all, you need to install iCloud for Windows.

-- If you have Windows 10 – use Microsoft store
+- If you have Windows 10 and Windows 11 – use the Microsoft store

 - If you have Windows 7 or 8 – download an installer from Apple.com